 Let’s say the deployment takes ten minutes manually and writing an automated script is a work for two days.
 The next step is taking into account how often deployments take place and how problematic possible mistakes can be (both in the script and manual process).
 Finally, it may be better for the script to wait in the backlog for a better time (after the important deadline).

 Creating a reusable library takes longer than a project-specific code, but can be useful in the future.
 Adding more maintainability is longer as well, and can save a lot of time.
 Cases like these should be analysed individually.

-Learning productivity tools and shortcuts is going to take some time at the beginning.
+Learning productivity tools and shortcuts is going to take some time in the beginning.